What causes black spots in your vision?

 Note that floaters aren’t always black spots in your vision.
 They can also look like squiggles, wavy lines or wispy strands.

-Floaters form when the collagen in your vitreous humor — the gel-like substance that gives your eye its shape — begins to stick together.
+Floaters form when the collagen in your vitreous humor (also known as the vitreous body) — the gel-like substance that gives your eye its shape — begins to stick together.
 These clumps cast tiny shadows on the retina that look like dark spots in your vision.
 These age-related floaters are typically harmless and don’t cause any serious vision issues.

-Being very nearsighted or conditions such as diabetes can put you at a higher risk of eye floaters.
-People who have had cataract or other eye surgery may also be more likely to experience eye floaters.
+Being very nearsighted or having conditions such as diabetes can put you at a higher risk of developing eye floaters.
+People who have had surgery for cataracts or other eye conditions may also be more likely to experience eye floaters.

 A retinal tear or detachment

-A retinal tear is an eye emergency, so it’s important to seek care from an eye doctor right away.
+Posterior vitreous detachment (PVD) is a common age-related condition in which the vitreous body naturally shrinks and separates from the retina.
+In some cases, the pulling of the vitreous body can place stress on the retina and lead to a retinal tear.
+This is an eye emergency, so it’s important to seek care from an eye doctor right away.
 A torn retina can lead to a detached retina, which can cause vision loss.

-If you see a large number of floaters suddenly, flashing lights, shadows on the sides of your vision or a gray “curtain,” these could be signs of a retinal tear or detachment.
+If you suddenly see a large number of floaters, flashing lights, shadows on the sides of your vision or a gray “curtain,” these could be signs of a retinal tear or detachment.
 This requires a visit to an eye doctor right away.

-If treatment is required, a retinal tear can typically be treated quickly and easily in your eye doctor’s office with a laser or cryotherapy (freezing) to repair the tear.
+If treatment is required, a retinal tear can typically be treated quickly and easily in your eye doctor’s office with laser coagulation or cryotherapy (freezing) to repair the tear.

 Eye inflammation

-In some cases, severe eye inflammation can lead to seeing black spots.
+In some cases, severe eye inflammation can lead to black dots in your vision.
 These black dots or specks may be caused by white blood cells floating in the vitreous humor.
-For example, inflammation of the back part of the middle layer of the eye (posterior uveitis) can cause black spots in the vision.
+For example, inflammation of the back part of the middle layer of the eye (a condition known as posterior uveitis) can cause black spots in your vision.

 Age-related macular degeneration

 Age-related macular degeneration (AMD) can cause blurry central vision as well as black spots in your vision.
-This eye condition occurs when aging causes damage to the macula.
-The macula is the part of the retina that allows for clear central vision and color vision.
+This eye condition occurs when aging causes damage to the macula — the part of the retina that allows for clear central vision and color vision.

-This occurs because, with wet AMD, abnormal blood vessels grow in the eye and may leak blood into the vitreous humor.
-This can cause the appearance of dark spots.
+With wet AMD, abnormal blood vessels grow in the eye and may cause blood to enter the vitreous humor, which can cause the appearance of dark spots.

-AMD is more common in Caucasian patients, smokers and those with a family history of the eye disease.
+AMD is more common in Caucasian patients, smokers and those with a family history.
 If you have dry AMD, you may be able to take special vitamin supplements to help your eyes.
 If you have wet AMD, your eye doctor may recommend injectable drugs, possibly combined with laser therapy.

 Diabetic retinopathy